 This document will inevitably contain mistakes.
-If you find some, please report them to me (Mads) so that I can correct them.
+If you find some, please report them to your TA so that we can correct them.

 Sheet 7

 Exercise from course website

 Exercise

 You know that red-black tree has many good properties.
 Now we'll add another: We'll show that rebalancing is amortized constant.
 So, yesterday you just knew that carrying out n operations would lead to at most $O(n \log n)$ rebalancing work.
 After today, you'll know that it's actually at most O(n) rebalancing work.